C4ptainCrunch/thesis/source/index.rst

 Method
 ======

-This section describes methods used to compare agents and details the experimental setup in which the games between agents are played as well as the method used to run the experiments in a massively parallel setup to be able to record enough games to have statistically strong results.
+This section describes the methods used to compare agents and details the experimental setup in which the games between agents are played as well as the method used to run the experiments in a massively parallel setup to be able to record enough games to have statistically strong results.